Can’t agree on a Financial Settlement in Divorce?

 The idea behind the Protocol is to ensure that sufficient efforts have been made to try to settle the issues before taking them to court.
 In the instance of no possible progress being made, unless there is court intervention, the application can proceed.
 If a party fails to engage in the Protocol process they could be penalised when the court comes to consider how the legal costs should be settled.

 Application to the court

-Once you have made your application, the court will provide a timetable, which will include directives for all parties to follow, which includes:
+Once you have made your application, the court will provide a timetable, which will include Directions for all parties to follow, which includes:

-- A date for when Questionnaires (questions you wish to ask the Other Side for further information, a Chronology (detailing the relevant dates in your Marriage) and the Statement of Issues are to be filed with the court.
-This usually needs to be 14 days before the First Appointment and is served upon your former husband/wife.
+A date for when Questionnaires (questions you wish to ask the Other Side for the purposes of extracting further relevant information), a Chronology (detailing the relevant dates in your Marriage), and the Statement of Issues are to be filed with the court.
+This usually needs to be 14 days before the First Appointment and the paperwork will need to be served upon your former husband/wife.

-- Financial dispute resolution (FDR) appointment – to help you agree without needing a final hearing (you might need more than one appointment)
+- Financial Dispute Resolution (FDR) Appointment – the aim of which is to try to agree a settlement without the application needing a final hearing (you might need more than one appointment)